Part 4: Environment Mastery - Customizing Your Shell

 $LANG # Language settings

-The .bashrc file is a script that runs every time you open a new terminal.
-This is where you customize your shell!
+.bashrc File.bashrc file is a script that runs every time you open a new terminal.
+This is where you customize your shell!~/.bashrc (hidden file in your home directory)cd ~

 ls -la | grep bashrc